wp-plugins/custom-login/readme.txt

 == Description ==

+**Version 2.0** is now 140% faster in the admin and uses was less resources!

 Join in on the [conversation](http://austinpassy.com/wordpress-plugins/custom-login) on my personal blog.

 You can find Custom Login [PRO](http://extendd.com/plugin/custom-login-pro/)  on [Extendd.com](http://extendd.com): A plugin marketplace.
 New features include faster login loading (no database access), Custom Post Types (for multiple designs) and four default CSS designs. **Custom Login Pro is a completly different plugin than Custom Login**.

 = Extensions =

 Custom Login 2.0 now has many extensions to make your login page better!

 **Coming Soon (developed)**

 * Stealth Login - obscure the login URL.

 **In Development**

 * User Hash Key logins (think generated guest logins with-out having to use the login form).
 * Email Logins for usernames.
 * 2-step Authentication.